MiracleUFO/react-g-translator/README.md

 ### Props
  - `from`: Language the text(s) is provided in.
 Optional.
     - Defaults to "en".
     - *Type string*.
-If string provided is not found in [supported languages](https://cloud.google.com/translate/docs/languages), will default to "en".
+String provided must be found in [supported languages.](https://cloud.google.com/translate/docs/languages)
     - Overriden by [`setLanguageFrom`](#hook-setlanguagefrom) hook.
 (Coming in V2)

   - `to`: Language to translate to.
 Optional.
     - Defaults to *user's current browser language setting*.
     - *Type string*.
-If string provided is not found in [supported languages](https://cloud.google.com/translate/docs/languages) will default to  *user's current browser language setting*.
+String provided must be found in [supported languages.](https://cloud.google.com/translate/docs/languages)
     - Overriden by [`setLanguageTo`](#hook-setlanguageto) hook.
 (Coming in V2)

  - `shouldFallback`: Determines error handling.
 Available in `<Translate />` and `<Translator />`, when error, displays original text when `shouldFallback` is true, or empty string otherwise.
 Optional.